Copeoglossum nigropunctatum

 Fallen trees in the rainforest cause light gaps that are popular with the lizard crowd, as this skink is cheerfully demonstrating.

-I believe the skinks in this area are currently all considered C. nigropunctatum.
+I believe the skinks in this area of Brazil are currently all considered C. nigropunctatum.
 If you are an Amazonian skink expert, please send me mail to confirm or deny this identification.

 Here is an account of the four days we spent at Uakari Floating Lodge in the Mamirauá Sustainable Development Reserve.